2015 INCEPTHOLDINGS.COM.AU. ALL RIGHTS RESERVED. DIGITAL TRANSFORMATION BY BELOCAL TODAY

 It marks a dramatic change in China’s approach to climate change that experts say will make countries around the world more likely to agree to stringent cuts to their carbon emissions in a coordinated effort to tackle global warming.

-Astra will also focus its diversity on the Agriculture sector through Astra Agriculture Resources (AAR) with the aim to become a Global producer and supplier of some of the healthiest and highest quality meats mainly beef, camel, and lamb.
-AAR short-term vision is to harvest the wild camels in Outback Australia to not only produce high-grade clean organic camel meat, but to also build one of the world’s healthiest camel dairy’s to supply quality milk and its byproducts as a super food of the future.
+Incept will also focus its diversity on the Agriculture sector through Incept Agriculture Resources (IAR) with the aim to become a Global producer and supplier of some of the healthiest and highest quality meats mainly beef, camel, and lamb.
+IAR short-term vision is to harvest the wild camels in Outback Australia to not only produce high-grade clean organic camel meat, but to also build one of the world’s healthiest camel dairy’s to supply quality milk and its byproducts as a super food of the future.
 The ethos is to develop a quality food bowl within outback Australia to feed the growing middle class Asian population.

 Asia has the fastest-growing population in world.
 This will increase the demand for food, but greater urbanization, westernization and rising personal wealth is changing the form in which food is consumed.